Propranolol (Infantile Hemangioma)

 • decreased appetite

 Some side effects can be serious.
-If the child experiences any of the following symptoms, call the child's doctor immediately or get emergency medical treatment:
+If the child experiences any of the following symptoms or those in the SPECIAL PRECAUTIONS section, call the child's doctor immediately or get emergency medical treatment:

 • difficulty breathing or swallowing